Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 14. HubSpot

-HubSpot is a popular CRM for service businesses, offering marketing, sales, service, and website management tools.
-Due to its ease of use and excellent automation capabilities, it is widely used by businesses looking to optimize customer relationship management and lead nurturing.
-However, HubSpot can get expensive very quickly as you add on features.
+HubSpot is a popular CRM software for service businesses, offering marketing automation, sales management, customer service, and website management tools.
+Due to its ease of use and excellent marketing automation capabilities, it is widely used by businesses looking to optimize customer relationship management and lead management nurturing.
+HubSpot can become expensive quickly as you add on advanced features beyond the base subscription.

 Key features

-• Tool integrations: Integrates easily with tools like QuickBooks, Zerys, and email platforms to bring workflows together.
+• Tool integration capabilities: Integrates with tools like QuickBooks, Zerys, and email campaign platforms to bring business processes workflows together for sales team coordination.

-• Automation: Automates lead generation, email marketing, tracking, scaling down manual effort and adding time for other tasks.
+• Sales automation: Automates lead management, email marketing, tracking, and sales pipeline management, scaling down manual work and adding time for sales activities.

-• Sales lifecycle management: This software feature tracks and manages sales leads, opportunities, and deals as they progress through the customer journey.
+• Sales pipeline management lifecycle: Tracks and manages deal stages leads, opportunities, and deals as they progress through the customer relationship journey.

-• Analytics tools: Generated metrics and demanded detailed insights in sales reports to make qualitative decisions.
+• Analytics tools: Generated metrics and detailed insights in custom dashboards and sales data reports to make data-based sales performance decisions.

-• It requires minimal training and powerful marketing automation options.
+• It requires minimal training with built-in marketing automation tools.

 • Flexible with multiple feature packages for sales, marketing, and service.